 d.
-Emeritus Pro Bono Members
+Pro Bono Members

-Emeritus Pro Bono members must pay the annual license fee required of Inactive members with the same type of license.
-Except for the amount of the license fee itself, the annual license fee payment requirements, including deadlines and late payment fees, for Active members apply to Emeritus Pro Bono members.
+Pro Bono members must pay the annual license fee required of Inactive members with the same type of license unless the member qualifies for the license fee waiver as provided for in APR 3(g).
+Except for the amount of the license fee itself, the annual license fee payment requirements, including deadlines and late payment fees, for Active members apply to Pro Bono members.